First Week Back at Work: Day 1

 I'm also hugely grateful that mum was strong enough to get through an outrageously difficult time for her.
 If mum had gone over the edge I know it would have made things immensely harder.
 And mum always being there as a destination for me to go to on an almost daily basis gave me a huge purpose and reason to get out of the house.
 I love mum to bits and have really enjoyed all the company we have shared - with irony, it wouldn't have happened without my RTC.
 Clouds and silver linings!

 I appreciate fully just how massive this day has been for me.
 I recall how Ruth bought me age 7 Lego sets to Haywood Hospital and I was genuinely grateful to have something to actually make, I'd had enough of watching TV.
 It sounds rather self-appreciative, but I'm realising I am made of bloody strong stuff - Joe W thank you.
-I know it's bad form to get ahead of myself, but the bottom line is that as of today I'm officially (in my mind) recovered - the big starting point was on Thursday 25th May 2017 when I started on Levitracitum and is now complete, today being 24th July 2017.
+I know it's bad form to get ahead of myself, but the bottom line is that as of today I'm officially (in my mind) recovered - today being 24th July 2017.
 It doesn't mean I am now able to go mad and pretend the RTC didn't happen.
 My driving licence re-instatement was also a huge turning point in November 2016, I'm proud of how I coped with not being able to drive, not just in practical terms but far more in dealing with how incapable (useless) it made me feel.
 Ruth had to do almost everything for me - I was never aware of what a daily challenge it must have been for her.
 Deb was great over dropping Olivia off and collecting her, things like that meant an awful lot to me.
 If there ever is a full stop to my recovery, then I shall always see it as today.

 Chatted to Andy about other things, such as hernia - he'd had two operations.
 While he didn't describe the symptoms as pain, he did say strong discomfort - I don't have the slightest tinge.
 I've done pain tests on myself and while it doesn't feel right to use pliers on my fingers, I can feel something, but I can't truthfully describe it as pain.
 I also have impairment of smell, taste and touch.
 It's not that I don't have these senses at all, it's more that I can't judge anything by them.
 I struggle to notice good or bad smells, wet or dry towels and I'm sure I couldn't tell in a blindfold test, between cheesecake and dog muck.